antonlacon/foundationalbot/README.md

 Foundational Twitch Chat Bot
 ======

-A chat bot for use by Twitch broadcasters to aid in the production of their channels.
-It requires at least Python 3.6.
+A chat bot Twitch broadcasters to aid in the production of their channels.

+Requirements:
+    * Python 3.6 (or greater)
+    * VLC (for sound effect playback)

 # Status
 This bot is functional, but a work in progress.